Mefistosss/get-vimeo-thumbnail/README.md

 `videoId` returns vimeo video id from url.

-`getVomeoData` Returns a promise which resolves to the array with json data, or rejects with err if any occurred.
+`getVomeoData` returns a promise which resolves to the array with json data, or rejects with err if any occurred.

 For exanple:
 ```